 When insurance carriers push for premature MMI declarations, we challenge these determinations with medical evidence and expert testimony.
 We carefully prepare you for independent medical examinations and ensure that all relevant medical information is available to the examining physician.

 If your MMI determination leads to an impairment rating evaluation, we ensure this crucial assessment is conducted fairly and according to proper protocols.
-When permanent work restrictions are established after MMI, we advocate for accommodations that genuinely respect your limitations while maximizing your earning potential.
+When permanent work restrictions are established after MMI, our American Association for Justice-acclaimed lawyers advocate for accommodations that genuinely respect your limitations while maximizing your earning potential.

 For comprehensive assistance with Maximum Medical Improvement determinations and all aspects of your workers’ compensation claim in Scranton, contact us now for a free consultation with our experienced workers’ compensation attorneys.